Inclusion (education): Relation to Universal Design for Learning

 A pedagogical practice that relates to both inclusive education and progressivist thinking is Universal Design for Learning (UDL).
 This method of teaching advocates for the removal of barriers in the physical and social environments that students of all abilities are within, as this is the main reason why students are unable to engage with the material presented in class.
 To implement UDL into a classroom, educators must understand not only the needs of their students, but also their abilities, interests, backgrounds, identities, prior knowledge, and their goals.
 By understanding their students, educators can then move on to using differentiated instruction to allow students to learn in a way that meets their needs; followed by accommodating and modifying programming to allow everyone to equitably and universally access curriculum.
 One study describes the applicability of UDL, by explaining that "the criteria for assessment of learning goals remain consistent.
 In effect, the learning endpoint goals stay the same, and it is the ways that student get to that endpoint of learning that is made more diverse.
 In this way, each student is challenged to learn to his or her own capacity, and is challenged through both multi-level authentic instruction and assessment".

-In implementing UDL through the lens of access for those with exceptionalities, it is important to note what it means to be inclusive.
 Some classrooms or schools believe that being inclusive means that students with exceptionalities are in the room, without any attention paid to their need for support staff or modified curriculum expectations.
 Instead, inclusive education should be about teaching every single student and making the learning and teaching equitable, rather than equal.
 So, to implement UDL for the benefit of all students in the classroom, educators need to think about inclusivity relative to their students and their multifaceted identities – whether that is including materials written by authors of a particular race that happens to be prominent in their class, or creating more open spaces for a student in a wheel chair.
 Regardless of these changes, all students can benefit from them in one way or another.